 Do you travel for your own business?
 Do you have employees who travel?
 Make sure you know which travel expenses are deductible - and which are not.

-Business travel is a specific term determined by the IRS to describe travel away from your tax home that is "substantially longer than an ordinary day's work" and that requires you to sleep or rest while away from home.
+Business travel is a specific term determined by the IRS to describe travel away from your tax home. which is described by the IRS as "the entire city or general area where your main place of business or work is located, regardless of where you maintain your family home."
+You are traveling away from home if your duties require you to be away from the general area of your tax home for a time that is at is "substantially longer than an ordinary day's work" and that requires you to sleep or rest while away from home.

-You must sleep away from home to be able to deduct these costs.
-The travel must also be "temporary" (lasting less than a year).
+You must sleep away from home to be able to deduct these costs as travel expenses The travel must also be "temporary" (lasting less than a year).